Image

 • Sexual contact with nursing home residents

-Penalties for Failing to Register as a Sex Offender in Marshall, MO
+Penalties for Failing to Register as a Sex Offender in Marshall and Throughout Missouri

-Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
-In addition to expert legal representation from our skilled Marshall, MO child pornography attorneys, we provide assistance in the following areas for clients in Marshall, MO:
+Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
+Along with expert legal representation from our skilled Marshall, MO child pornography attorneys, we provide assistance in the following areas for clients in Marshall and anywhere in Missouri:

 Child Pornography Defense Lawyer Marshall, MO | Criminal Defense Law Firm in Marshall, MO | Combs Waterkotte